 Are There Any Risk Factors Involved?

-The vampire facial is definitely the next big thing in skin care and may help improve several skin conditions, but it also comes with a series of potential side effects.
+The vampire facial is definitely the next big thing in skin care.
+It may help in facial rejuvenation and improve several skin conditions, but it also comes with a series of potential side effects.
 If you google the cons, you will find numerous instances of a vampire facial gone wrong.
 Here are a few side effects of the procedure:

 1. It Might Cause Infection

-There have been a few cases (according to news reports) in which people were exposed to blood-borne infections, such as Hepatitis B and C and HIV.
+There have been a few cases (according to news reports) in which people were exposed to blood-borne infections, such as Hepatitis Bi XA potentially life-threatening disease caused by a virus that can lead to serious liver infection and damage and C and HIV (5).
 This happens when the procedure is not followed correctly, without proper equipment, adequate infection control practices, and the supervision of a medical professional.
 Often, in spas, untrained people carry out the procedure without any proper guidance.
 So, in case you are planning to undergo a vampire facial, make sure that the medispa is experienced in performing such procedures.

 2. It Is Painful